-Biden pays respects to Capitol officer as he lies in honor
+Biden, Harris pay respects to Capitol officer killed in riot

 Sicknick, 42, of South River, New Jersey, enlisted in the National Guard six months after graduating high school in 1997, then deployed to Saudi Arabia and later Kyrgyzstan.
 He joined the Capitol Police in 2008.
 Like many of his fellow officers, he often worked security in the Capitol itself and was known to lawmakers, staff and others who passed through the building’s doors each morning.

 There are still questions about his death, which was one of five as a result of the rioting.
 As the mob forced its way in, Sicknick was hit in the head with a fire extinguisher, two law enforcement officials said.
 He collapsed later on, was hospitalized and died.
-The officials could not discuss the ongoing investigation publicly and spoke to The Associated Press on condition of anonymity.
+The officials could not discuss the ongoing investigation publicly and spoke to The Associated Press on the condition of anonymity.

 Investigators are also examining whether he may have ingested a chemical substance during the riot that may have contributed to his death, the officials said.